edHelper.com

 By Beth Beutler

 1 This was not going to be a typical Mother's Day.
 A lot of things had changed in the last few months.
-Our family was undergoing some difficult times.
-Usually we would give Mom flowers and take her out for a fancy brunch.
+Our family was going through a difficult time.
+In years past, we would give Mom flowers and take her out for a fancy brunch.
 We couldn't afford it this year.

-6 Beginning in February, Dad tried hard to locate another job.
+5 Beginning in February, Dad tried hard to find another job.
 But it wasn't easy for him to find something at the level he was used to.
 He worked at all sorts of things in the meantime, but he could not bring in as much money.
-That's when he asked my Mom to go back to work.
+That's when my mom decided to go back to work.

-7 Mom was a skillful typist and very good at organizing things.
-I could tell that she would rather stay home, but she agreed to work outside the home.
+6 Mom was a skilled typist and very good at organizing things.
+I could tell that she would rather stay home, but she knew that another source of income would really help our family.
 After a couple of weeks, she landed a full-time job at a bank downtown.
-The pay would be a big help to the family, but now Mom would not be around as much.
+The pay would be a big help, but now Mom would not be around as much.
 I didn't like it.

-8 Most of my friends were unaffected, so their mothers still volunteered at school and picked them up.
-I now had to stay in the after school care program instead of going home and playing in my neighborhood.
+7 Most of my friends' families were unaffected by the layoffs, so their mothers still volunteered at school and picked them up.
+I now had to stay in the after-school care program instead of going home and playing in my neighborhood.
 Some of the kids made fun of me, saying I had to go to "day care."
 To make things worse, as soon as I did get home, I had to help get dinner ready, because Mom wouldn't get home until after 6:00.
-On top of all that, Mom actually seemed to enjoy her job!
+On top of all that, Mom seemed to enjoy her job!
 I didn't appreciate that at all.
-Here we were doing all this work, missing out on the fun stuff, and she seemed to enjoy her new adventure!
+Here we were doing all this work, missing out on the fun stuff, and she seemed to be enjoying her new adventure!

-9 I guess I didn't hide my attitude too well, because Dad sat me down for a good talk the other night.
+8 I guess I didn't hide my attitude too well, because Dad sat me down for a good talk the other night.
 He said, "Josh, I've noticed you've been unhappy and sour lately.
-You have also not used a kind tone with your mother.
+You have also not been using a kind tone with your mother.
 That is going to stop."

 For the complete story with questions: click here for printable